junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "I'm ok!"
 Sam yells back, somewhere behind him, probably using a different table as shelter.

 "What the hell?" he thinks out loud.
-The first robbery isn't always very successful even for western gangsters, is it?
+The first robbery probably isn't always very successful even for western gangsters, is it?

 "Well, Hell sends regards."
 Elkins's steps are right in front of the table.
 Dean risks a glimpse, catching the sight of black eyes.